thoughtspot/thoughtspot.github.io/_reference/keywords-ja-JP.md

 ---
 title: [日本語 Keyword reference]
 summary: Use keywords to help define a search.
-last_updated: 04/09/2021
+last_updated: 11/19/2019
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
 {% include note.html content="This content is still under review, and might have incremental changes until this message is removed."%}

 You can use keywords when asking a question to help define your search.
 This reference lists the various keywords.
+You can also see this list of keywords and examples from within the help center.

 | _[< Back to English Keywords page]({{ site.baseurl }}/reference/keywords.html)_ |